Member states of the World Trade Organization: Members and observers

-As of July 2016, the WTO has 164 members.
+As of August 2024, the WTO has 166 members.
 Of the 128 states party to GATT at the end of 1994, all have since become WTO members except for the Socialist Federal Republic of Yugoslavia, which had dissolved in 1992 and was suspended from participating in GATT at the time.
 Four other states, China, Lebanon, Liberia, and Syria, were parties to GATT but subsequently withdrew from the treaty prior to the establishment of the WTO.
 China and Liberia have since acceded to the WTO.
 The remaining WTO members acceded after first becoming WTO observers and negotiating membership.

 The 27 states of the European Union are dually represented, as the EU is a full member of the organization.
 Other autonomous entities are eligible for full membership in the WTO provided that they have a separate customs territory with full autonomy in the conduct of their external commercial relations.
 Thus, Hong Kong became a GATT contracting party, by the now terminated "sponsorship" procedure of the United Kingdom (Hong Kong uses the name "Hong Kong, China" since 1997), as did Macao.
 A new member of this type is the Republic of China (Taiwan), which acceded to the WTO in 2002, and carefully crafted its application by joining under the name "Separate Customs Territory of Taiwan, Penghu, Kinmen and Matsu (Chinese Taipei)" so that they were not rejected as a result of the One China principle implemented by the People's Republic of China.

-The WTO also has 24 observer states, that with the exception of the Holy See must start their accession negotiations within five years of becoming observers.
+The WTO also has 23 observer states, that with the exception of the Holy See must start their accession negotiations within five years of becoming observers.
 The last country admitted as observer-only before applying for full membership was Equatorial Guinea in 2002, but since 2007 it is also in full membership negotiations.
 In 2007 Liberia and Comoros applied directly for full membership.
 Some international intergovernmental organizations are also granted observer status to WTO bodies.
 The Palestinian Authority submitted a request for WTO observer status in October 2009 and again in April 2010.

-Afghanistan is the newest member, joining effective 29 July 2016.
+Timor-Leste is the newest member, joining effective 30 August 2024.

 Russia was one of the only two large economies outside of the WTO after Saudi Arabia joined in 2005.
 It had begun negotiating to join the WTO's predecessor in 1993.
-The final major point of contention—related to the 2008 Russo-Georgian War—was solved through mediation by Switzerland, leading to Russian membership in 2012.
-The other is Iran, which is an observer state and begun negotiations in 1996.
+The final major point of contention—related to the 2006 Russian ban of Moldovan and Georgian wines and the 2008 Russo-Georgian War—was solved through mediation by Switzerland, leading to Russian membership in 2012.
+The other is Iran, which is an observer state and began negotiations in 1996.

+A membership offer requires a two-thirds majority vote among existing members, while the granting of observer status requires a simple majority.
+Observers have speaking rights after members have spoken, but not the right to submit proposals or voting rights.